Miles for Elephants

 What are the physical activities on the trip and what level of fitness do I need?

-We will be walking for up to fifteen miles a day, sometimes over rough ground, at an elevation of 4000 to 5000 feet.
+You will be walking for up to 10 miles a day, sometimes over rough ground, at an elevation of 4000 to 5000 feet.
 Temperatures can reach 30° C (86° F) at mid-day.
 You need a good level of fitness and it’s important that you train for the trek.

 What is the food like?